 The ultimate mint cookie recipe!
 My double-mint, double chocolate, chocolate mint macarons are simply amazing!
 These French macarons are prepared using the Italian macaron method, flavored with peppermint oil, filled with a mint chocolate ganache and dipped in chocolate!
 They taste just like After-Dinner Mints with refreshing mint and sweet chocolate.
 Serve these all on their own, or use these to give away as gifts, or even to garnish a cake, like my ‘Irish Cream Mint Cheesecake’!

-Watch my video recipe for step-by-step instructions!
+Watch my YouTube video recipe for step-by-step instructions and see how I put together these mint cookies!
 Want to receive new recipe notifications?
-Make sure to subscribe to my YouTube channel to get email notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel to get email notifications!

 Here are few tips to help you with baking and enjoying these cookies!

 - Whisk the egg whites just until they reach stiff peak stage.
 Under mixing will result in a flat batter; over mixing can cause the cookies to spread while baking.

 - Fold the batter thoroughly, flattening the egg whites against the side of your mixing bowl.
 BUT, be careful – you don’t want to over mix the batter!
 That will also cause your cookies to be just flat, shapeless disks.